-For some years he was in charge of the Technical Service Dept. and in 1938 was made a director of the subsidiary company, Radio Transmission Equipment, Ltd., at Balham.
-Frequency allocations to all services in the entire telecommunication spectrum-to kc/s to 10,500 Mc/s-as agreed at the Atlantic City conference, are given on a sixteen-colour chart, measuring 5,in by 30in, issued by Mullards.
+Frequency allocations to all services in the entire telecommunication spectrum-10 kc/s to 10,500 Mc/s-as agreed at the Atlantic City conference, are given on a sixteen-colour chart, measuring 54in by 30in, issued by Mullards.
 The vertical columns are divided into three-one for each of the three Regions.
 It is available from the Communications Division, Mullard Electronic Products, Ltd., Century House, Shaftesbury Avenue, London, W.C.2, price 30s.
 A smaller six-colour edition will be available later.

 Television Demonstrations are now given every afternoon from 3 to 4 at the Science Museum, South Kensington.
-Admission to the Museum, which is open from 10 a.m. to 6 p.m. week-days and from 2.30 to 6 p.m. on Sundays, is free.
+Admission to the Museum, which is open from 10 a.m. to 6 p.m. weekdays and from 2.30 to 6 p.m. on Sundays, is free.